INSIGHT Health Staff

 - Numeric Literacy – Reasoning with numerical information presented in charts, graphs, or tables

-- Each health staff mindset attribute is scored on 40-point scale divided into three qualitative categories: Not Manifested, Positive, Strong Positive.
+- Each health staff mindset attribute is scored on a 40-point scale divided into three qualitative categories (Not Manifested, Positive, Strong Positive).

 - Each health staff reasoning skill metric is scored on a 200-point scale with corresponding qualitative ratings (Not Manifested, Moderate, Strong, and Superior).